geonetwork/core-doc-sources/eng/developer/source/settings/index.rst

 - collections: essentially datasets that contain other datasets (like directories in a filesystem tree)
 - atomics: datasets that do not contain other datasets (like files in a filesystem tree)

-The options for a THREDDS harvester type are:
+The settings for a THREDDS harvester type are:

  - **node** (*string*): thredds